-This was originally posted September 2010 during German American Heritage Month.
-In it I discuss the intolerance and bigotry shown towards German Americans a little over 100 years ago during WWI.
-The bottom-line is we need to stop the cycle of violence & racial injustice and come together as Americans regardless of our race, creed, or national origin.
+This was originally posted September 2010 during German American Heritage Month In 2021, it is observed in the month of October.
+In the post, I discuss the intolerance and bigotry shown towards German Americans a little over 100 years ago during WWI.
+I hope that by posting this readers will understand that we need to stop the cycle of violence & racial injustice and come together as Americans regardless of our race, creed, or national origin.
+I republish every year.

-German American Heritage Month begins September 15 (2010) and the 200th Oktoberfest begins on September 18 (2010) and somehow this got me to thinking about the recent uproar in the news over the opening of a mosque near the WTC site in New York.
+German American Heritage Month begins September 15 (this year, 2021, it begins October 6th) and the 200th Oktoberfest begins on September 18 (sadly, Oktoberfest 2021 was canceled).
+This got me to thinking about the recent uproar in the news over the opening of a mosque near Ground-Zero in Manhattan.
 The connection is that this is not the first time where certain ethnic groups living in America have become scapegoats and targets of scorn.
 It seems that any ethnic group, race, or religion can come under fire just because someone is afraid of someone who is different from them.

 In the 19th century, a number of US cities boasted a large German population with their uniquely Germanic neighborhoods such as Cincinnati (Over-the-Rhine) and St. Louis (Dutchtown).
 Milwaukee can boast of being the home to a number of German founded breweries – most notably Pabst, Schlitz, Miller, and Blatz.
 An area near New Orleans known as the German Coast (Côte des Allemands) was settled by German immigrants in the 1720’s.
 Texas attracted many Germans who entered through Galveston.
 As in Milwaukee, Germans in Houston built the brewing industry.
 Texas had about 20,000 German Americans in the 1850s.
 By the mid-1850s the Germans formed one-third of Louisville, Kentucky’s population.